Poland – Albania

 Referee was Romanian Salomir, who four and a half years earlier had been in Poland to officiate an Olympic qualifying match for the ’84 tournament in Los Angeles between the hosts and Denmark (0-0).
 However, running along one of the lines was a more prominent figure in Ioan Igna, whose career highlight so far will have been the 1986 World Cup quarter final between Brazil and France, where he was match referee.

-The match was an evening kick-off, and dusk had begun to descend onto Stadion Śląski, where gales would contribute to perhaps make it a slightly awkward occasion for the players.
+The match was an evening kick-off, and dusk had begun to descend onto Stadion Śląski, where gales would contribute to perhaps making it a slightly awkward occasion for the players.
 The half moon would light the way along with the stadium floodlights.